The Symbols of Ireland and their Significance in the Irish Culture Explained

 A practice that was associated with the symbol included a cauldron that belonged to the Tuatha de Dannan.
 The association was featured in a tale in which Gwion stole drops of inspiration.
 Thus, bards used to drink three drops of the cauldron as an attribute to Gwion.

-Merrows: the Irish Fairies
+Merrows: the Irish Symbols of Fairies

 Merrow is another one of the interesting symbols of Ireland.
 In fact, they are also popular in Scottish culture.
 Those creatures are the equivalent of other cultures’ mermaids and mermen.
 Even the world itself comes from two Irish words, Muir, which means the sea, and Oigh, which means a maid.
 While there were males of those creatures, they were mostly females, who seduced the mortals with their beauty.